-Can Sleeping on a New Mattress Cause Back Pain?
+Why You Have Back Pain After Sleeping on a New Mattress

 New mattresses have an adjustment period

-"There is a transition period when you go from an old unsupportive mattress to a new supportive one," says Wisconsin-based chiropractor Thomas Tozer.
+There’s a transition period when you go from an old unsupportive mattress to a new supportive one.

 Think about how it feels to sit up straight after being hunched over for a long time—that's similar to what happens when you switch from a saggy mattress to one that can keep your spine in a neutral, properly aligned position.

 It’s worth it to be patient, though.
 The increased support of a new mattress will result in better spinal alignment.
 And research shows when your spine is in neutral alignment while you sleep, you can expect less back pain.

 One study found that when participants with back pain switched to a mattress designed to accommodate their sleep position, they noticed immediate improvements.